bittorrent/BTIPs/BTIPS/BTIP-2.md

 In the BTFS, the cheque are sent and cashed using WBTT.
 Sometimes we want to add more tokens for sending and cashing cheque; Such as TRX, USDT, USDD, etc.

-1.renter uploads the file and sends a cheque (with token) to host according to host support.
+- 1.renter uploads the file and sends a cheque (with token) to host according to host support.
-2. The host cashes the cheque, cashing the cheque amount (specified token) from renter's Vault Contract.
+- 2.The host cashes the cheque, cashing the cheque amount (specified token) from renter's Vault Contract.

 ## Abstract